github/safe-settings/README.md

 The second use case is where custom rule has to be applied when a setting in the org or suborg level is being overridden.
 Such as, when default branch protection is being overridden.

-For this type of validations, admins can provide custom code as `overridevalidators`.
+For this type of validation, admins can provide custom code as `overridevalidators`.
 The script can access two variables, `baseconfig` and `overrideconfig` which represent the base setting and the setting that is overridding it.

 A sample would look like: